 Designed by the most famous French architects of the 1930s, Serralves House has one creator – Carlos Alberto Cabral.
 A textile industrialist, Cabral began working on Serralves House in the second decade of the 20th century.
-His desire was to build something that reflected his sensibilities and which didn’t yet exist in Porto.
+He desired to build something that reflected his sensibilities and which didn’t yet exist in Porto.

 Greatly influenced by the art déco scene exploding in France, the outside is easily associated with 1920’s architecture except for a curious piece straight from the 19th century – the chapel which had remained from the house that had been demolished to give way to Cabral’s vision.

-Lined with large windows that create a continuous feeling of connection of the interior and the gardens, the Serralves House’s atmosphere is both soft and strong for its hard and precise lines.
+Lined with large windows that create a continuous feeling of connection between the interior and the gardens, the Serralves House’s atmosphere is both soft and strong for its hard and precise lines.